dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 • Pipeline parallelism.
 Pipeline parallelism aims to distribute the different layers of a LLM into multiple GPUs.
 Especially, in the case of a Transformer model, pipeline parallelism loads consecutive layers onto the same GPU, to reduce the cost of transmitting the computed hidden states or gradients between GPUs.
 However, a naive implementation of pipeline parallelism may result in a lower GPU utilization rate as each GPU has to wait for the previous one to complete the computation, leading to the unnecessary cost of bubbles overhead [331].
 To reduce these bubbles in pipeline parallelism, GPipe [331] and PipeDream [332] propose the techniques of padding multiple batches of data and asynchronous gradient update to improve the pipeline efficiency.

+TABLE 7: Detailed optimization settings of several existing LLMs.

 • Tensor parallelism.
-Tensor parallelism is also a commonly used technique that aims to decompose the LLM for
+Tensor parallelism is also a commonly used technique that aims to decompose the LLM for multi-GPU loading.

-24. Model parallelism is a more broader term that includes tensor parallelism and pipeline parallelism in some work [75].
-31

-TABLE 7: Detailed optimization settings of several existing LLMs.

-Model

-GPT3 (175B) PanGu- α (200B) OPT (175B) PaLM (540B) BLOOM (176B) MT-NLG (530B) Gopher (280B) Chinchilla (70B) Galactica (120B) LaMDA (137B) Jurassic-1 (178B) LLaMA (65B) LLaMA 2 (70B) Falcon (40B) GLM (130B) T5 (11B) ERNIE 3.0 Titan (260B) PanGu-Σ (1.085T)

-Batch Size (#tokens)

-Learning Rate

-Warmup

-Decay Method

-Optimizer

-Precision Type

-Weight Decay

-Grad Clip

-Dropout

-32K

-→

-3.2M

-0.1

-6

-×

-10−5

-0.1

-2

-×

-10−5

-1.0

-yes

-cosine decay to 10%

--

-Adam Adam AdamW Adafactor Adam Adam Adam AdamW AdamW

-FP16

--

-2M

-yes no yes yes yes yes yes

-FP16 BF16 BF16 BF16 BF16 BF16

--

--

-1.2

-×

-10−4

-1.0

-manual decay inverse square root cosine decay to 10% cosine decay to 10% cosine decay to 10% cosine decay to 10% linear decay to 10%

-0.1 lr2

--

-0.1

-1M

-→

-4M

-0.1

-4M

-1

-×

-10−2

-1.0

-6

-×

-10−5

-0.1

-→ 6M 3M

-64 3M 1.5M

-K → →

-3.75M

-0.1

-5

-×

-10−5

-1.0

-4

-×

-10−5

-1.0

--

-0.1

-0.0

--

--

-1

-×

-10−4

-1.0

--

--

--

-2M 256K

-7

-×

-10−6

-0.1

--

--

--

-BF16

-yes yes yes yes yes no

--

--

--

-32

-K

-→

-3.2M

-0.1

-6

-×

-10−5

-1.0

--

-AdamW AdamW AdamW AdamW AdaFactor Adam Adam

--

--

--

-1.5

-×

-10−4

-0.1

-cosine decay to 10% cosine decay to 10% cosine decay to 10% cosine decay to 10% inverse square root

--

-1.5

-×

-10−4

-0.1

-8

-×

-10−5

-1.0

-BF16 FP16

-2M

-1.85

-×

-10−4

-0.1

--

-4M 4M

--

--

--

--

-0.4M

-→

-8.25M

-0.1

-1

-×

-10−2

-1.0

-0.1

-64K 0.5M

-2

-×

-10−5

-0.1

-FP16 FP16

--

--

-1

-×

-10−4

-1.0

-yes

--

--

--

--

--

--

-multi-GPU loading.
 Unlike pipeline parallelism, tensor parallelism focuses on decomposing the tensors (the parameter matrices) of LLMs.
 For a matrix multiplication operation Y = XA in the LLM, the parameter matrix A can be split into two submatrices, A 1 and A 2 , by column, which can be expressed as Y = [XA 1 , XA 2 ].
 By placing matrices A 1 and A 2 on different GPUs, the matrix multiplication operation would be invoked at two GPUs in parallel, and the final result can be obtained by combining the outputs from the two GPUs through across-GPU communication.
 Currently, tensor parallelism has been supported in several open-source libraries, e.g., Megatron-LM [75], and can be extended to higher-dimensional tensors.
 Also, Colossal-AI has implemented tensor parallelism for higher-dimensional tensors [335–337] and proposed sequence parallelism [338] especially for sequence data, which can further decompose the attention operation of the Transformer model.

 ZeRO.
 ZeRO [333] technique, proposed by the DeepSpeed [74] library, focuses on the issue of memory redundancy in data parallelism.
 As mentioned before, data parallelism requires each GPU to store the same copy of a LLM, including model parameters, model gradients, and optimizer parameters.
 Whereas, not all of the above data is necessary to be retained on each GPU, which would cause a memory redundancy problem.
 To resolve it, the ZeRO technique aims to retain only a fraction of data on each GPU, while the rest data can be retrieved from other GPUs when required.
 Specifically, ZeRO provides three solutions, depending on how the three parts of the data are stored, namely optimizer state partitioning, gradient partitioning, and parameter partitioning.
 Empirical results indicate that the first two solutions do not increase the communication overhead, and the third solution increases about 50% communication overhead but saves memory proportional to the number of GPUs.
 PyTorch has implemented a similar technique as ZeRO, called FSDP [339].